What’s the deal here?

 - Tone down (but don’t ignore) our critique of a film’s failings.

-- Allow a film to show ugly sides of life if, by doing so, it might help us see a better path to the best in life.
+- Allow a film to show ugly sides of life if, by doing so, it might help us see the best in life more clearly.

 Why?
 Because life is better when the world’s a better place, and that starts with us.
 Whether on DVD or in a theater, we have a good time with film and we want movies to help us get better.
 Other bits you’ll find on the site: